Gamma conjecture I for flag varieties: Introduction

 We think of $(\X,\fm)$ as a family of LG models parametrized by $\pim$, and our desired $(F^{\vee},W)$ is the fiber over $t=1$.
 The additional data $\gammam$ and $\vol$ are used in Step (2).
-To construct the cycle $C$, we realize the Rietsch mirror as the \textit{parabolic geometric crystal} introduced by Berenstein and Kazhdan \cite{BKI, BK}, and take $C$ to be the fiber of the \textit{totally positive part} $\Xp$ of $\X$.
-(The subset $\Xp$ is closely related to the canonical positive structure on $\X$ which they used to construct \textit{Kashiwara's crystal} \cite{Kashiwara} via tropicalization.)
+To construct the cycle $C$, we realize, following \cite{LamTemplier}, the Rietsch mirror as the \textit{parabolic geometric crystal} introduced by Berenstein and Kazhdan \cite{BKI, BK}, and take $C$ to be the fiber of the \textit{totally positive part} $\Xp$ of $\X$\footnote{The subset $\Xp$ is closely related to the canonical positive structure on $\X$, which Berenstein and Kazhdan used to construct \textit{Kashiwara's crystal} \cite{Kashiwara} via tropicalization.}.